 Once a computer is infected, the malware encrypts various files before displaying a ransom message which demands payment to remove the infection.
 Payment is demanded through an anonymous service which as Bitcoin (ironically, the soaring price of Bitcoin has led those behind CryptoLocker to reduce their demands from 2BTC to 0.5BTC).

 To ensure that you minimise the risks posed by this type of Malware, ensure that you anti-virus and anti-spam software is robust, up-to-date, and well-managed.
-There are also a number of suggestions on good housekeeping here, whilst educating your users and making them aware of the risks posed is highly recommended.
+There are also a number of suggestions on good housekeeping here, whilst educating your users and making them aware of the risks posed by ransomware is highly recommended.